-General Adult Description: Adult Eastern Tiger Salamanders can display variable coloration and patterning which makes discerning this species from the Western Tiger Salamander extremely difficult.
-Typically, adults have a dark brown or black background color with small, yellow-brown marks scattered along the body (Western Tiger Salamanders typically have large, bold yellow bars on a black background).
-As adults, these salamanders are terrestrial.
+General Adult Description: As adults, Eastern Tiger Salamanders are terrestrial.
+Adult Eastern Tiger Salamanders typically have a dark brown or black background color with small, yellow-brown marks scattered along the body.
+While similar in body shape, Western Tiger Salamanders (Ambystoma mavortium) can be much more variable in color and patterning than the Eastern Tiger Salamander (Western Tiger Salamanders can have large, bold yellow bars on a black background or black spots or lines on an olive green background).

-General Larval Description: Larval tiger salamanders are typically yellowish-brown in coloration with little to no visible markings and have three pairs of external, feather-like gills used for respiration.
+General Larval Description: As juveniles, Eastern Tiger Salamanders are aquatic.
+Larval Eastern Tiger salamanders are typically yellowish-brown in coloration with little to no visible pattern or markings and have three pairs of external, feather-like gills used for respiration.
 As individuals age and begin metamorphosis, these external gills begin to shrink in size and markings and patterns begin to develop on the body.
-Additionally, the tail is enlarged with a thin, membranous fin extending from the tail musculature to aid in swimming.
-As larvae, they are often called a “mudpuppy” or “waterdog” and may be superficially similar to the Common Mudpuppy (a much different salamander that is permanently aquatic).
-Larval tiger salamanders can be discerned from the Common Mudpuppy by the presence of five digits on the hind leg (versus only four).
+Additionally, the tail is enlarged with a thin, membranous fin extending from the tail musculature to aid in swimming, which shrinks as individuals are undergoing metamorphosis.
+As larvae, they are often called a “mudpuppy” or “waterdog” and may appear similar to the Mudpuppy (Necturus maculosus), a much different salamander that is permanently aquatic.
+Larval Eastern Tiger Salamanders can be differentiated from the Mudpuppy by the presence of five digits on the hind leg (versus only four in the Mudpuppy).

 Behavior: Adult salamanders are infrequently encountered as most adult movement occurs in the early spring while they are moving to and from breeding habitats (fishless ponds, stock dams) in during and shortly after heavy rains.
 Salamanders are typically nocturnal when they emerge from shelter to feed on invertebrates.